SalesforceSFDC/Accenture/Remote Process Invocation - Fire and Forget.md

 ## Forces

 There are various forces to consider when applying solutions based on this pattern:
- * Does the call to the remote system require
+ * Does the call to the remote system require Salesforce to wait for a response before continuing processing?
+In other words, is the call to the remote system synchronous request-reply or asynchronous?
+ *